The translation of this document is outdated.

 activities in order to liquidate or deny access to the stored

-information as soon as the knowledge of illegal activity or
+information as soon as the knowledge of the illegal activity or

 information of a service recipient was obtained.